 Taking part in the study: what to expect

-During the initial visit, the doctor will screen you to confirm your suitability for participation in the trial.
+During the initial visit, the doctor will screen you to confirm your suitability for participation in the study.
 The first visit is approximately 30 minutes long.

 If you’re eligible and you decide to take part in the trial, you’ll need to complete two questionnaires about your pain and quality of life.
-You’ll be guided by the clinical team on how to complete the surveys.
+You’ll be guided by a participating doctor on how to complete the surveys.

 Once prescribed and you’re in the study, you’ll be required to visit the clinic once a month for a maximum of 12 months (likely to be about 4 months).
 Each visit, you’ll provide information about the administration and efficacy of the product for managing your pain.